wagner-science/A1_QGIS_Model_Builder/README.md

 **Note:** For a short tutorial on the Model Builder watch this [video](https://www.youtube.com/watch?v=eZb5VLTc9-o&t=449s).

-**&rarr; Synchronize with git** When your model is done, copy it to your repository.
+**&rarr; Synchronize with git** Copy your your \*.model file to your repository.
 Create a commit and pushing it to GitHub.

 #### References